Ronda Payne" />

-You’re a welder, and a darn good one at that.
-You enjoy fusing metal together to create something strong and functional and you’ve been doing your job for years.
-But you aren’t yet a Red Seal Welder.
-Is it time for you to earn that designation?
-If it is, you’ll want to have help to study and make sure you pass the Red Seal Welder Exam Challenge to earn the accreditation.
-While having advanced hands-on skills can ensure you are eligible to challenge the Red Seal certification exam, knowing the theory behind those welding skills is essential to successfully completing the exam and passing.
+You're a welder, and you're good at it.
+You've been welding for years and you enjoy it.
+But you don't have a Red Seal Welder designation.
+Is it time for you to get one?
+If it is, you'll need help to study and pass the Red Seal Welder Exam Challenge.
+Even if you have advanced hands-on welding skills, knowing the theory behind those skills is essential to passing the exam.

 Before applying to take the Red Seal Welder exam, you must prove your eligibility.
 In BC, this includes a minimum of 5,400 documented hours of trade-specific work experience and Welder Level B or Welder Level A certification.
 Requirements may be different in other provinces or territories, so be sure to check with your region.
 Once your application to take the exam has been approved, you can book your exam time and prepare to take it.

-You might start by asking your Red Seal certified colleagues how they prepared for their exam, what their results were and what they would do the same or differently.
-But do keep in mind that everyone learns in different ways.
-What may have worked for one individual may not be the best way for you to prepare.
-Some people need more structure around their education while others are good at pushing themselves to do the studying and preparation required on their own.
-You might find that a preparation course is best for you, or studying with someone else who is also preparing for the exam, or perhaps, you’re best at studying on your own.
+You can ask your Red Seal certified colleagues how they prepared for their exam, what their results were and what they would do the same or differently.
+But keep in mind that everyone learns in different ways.
+What worked for one person may not work for you.
+Some people need more structure around their education while others are self-disciplined and can push themselves to do the studying required.
+You might find that a preparation course is best for you.

-Additionally, look for a school that offers an online format with ways to interact with fellow students and the instructor to get information on the areas you specifically need help with.
-It may be that your knowledge is strong when it comes to identifying discrepancies in drawings and you can help others study or understand this information, but perhaps you need help interpreting the symbols on drawings and need more information to feel confident in that area.
+Look for a school that offers an online format with ways to interact with fellow students and the instructor.
+This can help you get information on the areas you specifically need help with.
+You may know a lot about identifying discrepancies in drawings, but you may need help interpreting the symbols on drawings.

 While preparation courses are likely to offer exam guides, you don’t need to take a course to access these materials.
 If you feel confident in studying without an instructor, classmates or integrated online tools, you can download the PDF version of the guide from the Red Seal program website.